 - During the five-day isolation period, students must not attend class or leave their residence hall room except to use the restroom/shower, pick up to-go meals in a dining hall, or for medical attention/an appointment at Health Services.

 - Following the five day isolation period, students who tested positive may attend class, but they must remain masked and refrain from eating with others for an additional five days.

-- Health Services will advise students regarding release from isolation.
+- Health Services can advise students regarding release from isolation and answer additional questions.

 - Campus buildings continue to be closed to the general public and will require swipe access where available.
 However, members of the College community may invite guests into buildings.
-In addition, events (such as lectures, performances, or competitions) may be designated as open to the public, and public-facing facilities (such as the Davis Museum, Global Flora, and the Office of Admissions) may be open at specified hours, with the prior approval of the relevant division head.
+In addition, events (such as lectures, performances, or competitions) may be designated as open to the public, and public-facing facilities (such as the Davis Museum, Bookstore, Global Flora, and the Office of Admissions) may be open at specified hours.
+Visitors should check event organizers regarding parking recommendations.